Best Sledding Near Salt Lake (North to South)

 Flat Iron Mesa Park

 After a snowfall, Flat Iron Mesa becomes one of the most popular places in the city.
 Named for the large flat area on the top of a big hill, it becomes the perfect sledding locale after a winter storm.
 Steep enough to get a good run, it boasts a long runway at the bottom for slowing down safely.
 Flat Iron Mesa Park sports a great view of the mountains, and at 31.8 acres it is the largest developed park in the Sandy.
 Park hours are 7 a.m. to10 p.m.
 No entrance fee.

 2620 N. 1200 E., Provo

 Rock Canyon Park sits at the base of the Wasatch Range in Provo.
-Steep hills and lots of space attract winter thrill seekers from all over Utah County as soon as the snow dumps.
+Although this spot is about 50 minutes south of Salt Lake City, steep hills and lots of space attract winter thrill seekers from all over Utah County as soon as the snow dumps.
 The bowl shaped space provides different levels of steepness with a long runout at the bottom for slowing down.
 Families with small children enjoy the mellow sides of the bowl.
 There is no entrance fee, but bring your own tube and thermos of hot cocoa.